Everything We Know About 'American Horror Story' Season 10

 Ten seasons may be a lot of television, but if you're worried that might mean this will be the series' last, don't be.
 In January 2020, EW reported that FX renewed the long-running show for at least up to 13 seasons.
 It may seem like Miss Robichaux's Academy cast a spell to keep the limited series on air for this long, but in reality it's the network's highest-rated series, so ultimately, it would be a real-life horror story to see it go.

-There's ultimately very little information on the spin-off, though, and news on the 10th season is just as scarce.
-However, Murphy told Entertainment Tonight that we haven't seen the last of the beloved witches from Coven and Apocalypse, so another story featuring their black magic should be in the works.
-(But probably don't expect to see them in Season 10.)
-Aside from that, all we know about seasons 11, 12, and 13 is that Paulson is game to appear if Murphy will have her.
+Since AHS likes to keep everything a secret, it's hard to say what we can expect from the next three seasons (especially since the 10th hasn't even arrived).
+One thing we do know, though, is that Murphy told Entertainment Tonight that fans haven't seen the last of the beloved witches from Coven and Apocalypse, so another story featuring their black magic should be in the works.
+Aside from that, all we know about Seasons 11, 12, and 13 is that Paulson is game to appear if Murphy will have her.
 She told The Wrap, "I did ask Ryan, if the question [of coming back to AHS in the future] was asked to me, could I say that I was coming back, and he said, ‘Yes, you can say.’
 So yes, I will be back on American Horror Story.”